greggman/HappyFunTimes/README.md

       +-Examples  // Unity3D examples
       |
       +-Extras    // Other files the examples need but that aren't part of HappyFunTimes
+      |
+      +-src       // The HappyFunTimes library for Unity3D

 Notes
 -----